Did you miss Part 1 in the SWR Spelling Rules series? Read it now.

 - These are called “fixed” in that you teach the page and other than referring back to it during the year for review, you will not add anything to them.
 The “fixed pages” include the Consonant/Vowel, Silent Final E, and AEIOU Pages.
 Wanda Sanseri, the author of SWR, has even provided dialogue for your teaching on these pages.
 These are key concepts so you want to learn them well yourself.

-- You need to allow for more time to teach the “Fixed” Reference Pages, but remember that your initial goal when teaching these pages is EXPOSURE, not that the student will have mastered the material by the time you’re done.
-Mastery comes by experiencing the rules as work over and over and over again as you work your way through the Wise List.
+- You need to allow for more time to teach the “Fixed” Reference Pages, but remember that your initial goal when teaching these pages is EXPOSURE, not that the student will have mastered the material by the time you’re done with that lesson.

 Most of the Reference Pages are what we call “Collections” Reference Pages.